Friday, November 22, 2013

 All that would change in 1932 when the team adopted the name "Red Wings" and wore a solid red jersey with simple white stripes around each arm and around the waist, which has remained essentially unchanged for nearly 80 years.

-In today's video section, here are highlights of Game 7 of the 1950 Stanley Cup Finals played at the Olympia.
+In today's video section, the conclusion of Game 7 of the 1950 Stanley Cup Finals played at the Olympia, the first cup finals to end in sudden death overtime.

-Once more the Stanley Cup Finals comes down to Game 7 at the Olympia, where the Red Wings again prevailed.
+Once more the Stanley Cup Finals comes down to Game 7 at the Olympia, where the Red Wings again prevailed, this time in 1955.

 Our final video todays is a melodramatic photo tribute to the Detroit Olympia.